-On January 19th at 7:00 PM, Ms. Fisher will present a Winter Concert at Bryn Mawr College alongside pianist Dr. Mark Livshits in a recital that includes works by Mozart, Brahms, Kreisler, and Smetana.
+On February 3rd at 2:00 PM, Ms. Fisher will present a Winter Concert at Bryn Mawr College alongside pianist Dr. Mark Livshits in a recital that includes works by Mozart, Brahms, Kreisler, and Smetana.
 The program is shared with violinist Madison Marcucci and pianist Svetlana Smolina performing Wieniawksi and Franck.
-All of the performers appear on behalf of the Philadelphia International Music Festival, an organization which owes its inception to the earliest interactions between Ms. Marcucci and Ms. Fisher.
+All performers are on the faculty of the Philadelphia International Music Festival, an organization which owes its inception to the earliest interactions between Ms. Marcucci and Ms. Fisher.

 While considering opportunities for the wellbeing of her private violin students, Ms. Fisher came up with the idea to invite her students over to her home during their summer break for semi-supervised days of practice.
 Students would arrived with packed lunches and setup in upstairs rooms in her home, and she would drop in on them to impart guidance.
 It just so happened that one of her then students, Madison Marcucci, came from a family with experience in organizing summer festivals and recreational camps.
 From there, a union of expertises was forged, and the foundation for the Philadelphia International Music Festival was laid.
 What was initially a summer music practice camp for string players, under the guidance of Ms. Fisher and PIMF President Sandy Marcucci, has become an organization that today serves over 400 students each summer for weeks of intensive music education with members of The Philadelphia Orchestra at Bryn Mawr College.